crpietschmann/portfolio/_posts/2011-01-13-geomap-project-html-extensions-for-rendering-map-displays.markdown

 }
 .csharpcode .lnum { color: #606060; }</style>

-<p>Additionally, if JavaScript is disabled in the page, or you are unable to execute the JavaScript code that initializes the map, then the user will see the message <em>“Map not loaded.
-You may need to enable JavaScript within this browser.” </em>You can alternatively add any HTML content to this “&lt;noscript&gt;” style functionality to fall back to what ever you want when the map is unable to load.</p>
+Additionally, if JavaScript is disabled in the page, or you are unable to execute the JavaScript code that initializes the map, then the user will see the message <em>“Map not loaded.
+You may need to enable JavaScript within this browser.” </em>You can alternatively add any HTML content to this “&lt;noscript&gt;” style functionality to fall back to what ever you want when the map is unable to load.

 <h3>Supports both Bing Maps and Google Maps</h3>

-<p>What would be the use of this type of plugin / extension if it didn’t support multiple Map providers.
-Currently the project only includes support for Bing Maps and Google Maps, but you could write you own &lt;geomap&gt; provider script to add support for any Map provider you want.</p>
+What would be the use of this type of plugin / extension if it didn’t support multiple Map providers.
+Currently the project only includes support for Bing Maps and Google Maps, but you could write you own &lt;geomap&gt; provider script to add support for any Map provider you want.

 <h3>Conclusion</h3>

-<p>At the time of writing this, the &lt;geomap&gt; project is pretty much in a prototype stage; while you are free to use it in your own projects if you wish.
-Also, the project is licensed under the the LGPL license, so you can do what you wish with it as long as you abide by the license.</p>
+At the time of writing this, the &lt;geomap&gt; project is pretty much in a prototype stage; while you are free to use it in your own projects if you wish.
+Also, the project is licensed under the the LGPL license, so you can do what you wish with it as long as you abide by the license.

-<p><a href="http://geomap.codeplex.com">Download &lt;geomap&gt; Here!</a></p>
+<a href="http://geomap.codeplex.com">Download &lt;geomap&gt; Here!</a>

-<p>Happy Mapping!</p>
+Happy Mapping!